 An induction programme for P7 is in place to help ease the transition into S1.
 P7 pupils spend a number of days at Mackie Academy towards the end of the summer term.
+Transition arrangements are planned to reflect current Covid-19 mitigations in place.
 Further information is communicated to parents about the induction calendar for secondary school around February each year.
 Parents also have the opportunity to visit Mackie Academy where information will be shared and questions can be asked.